 Piezoelectric sensors are transducers that convert environmental conditions into readable and usable electrical signals.
 There are two types: active and passive.
 The former sends ultrasonic signals and waits for a response, after which it releases an electrical signal.
 Information regarding distance and depth can be obtained when analyzing the delay.
 The latter only send signals when they receive inputs and do not do anything otherwise, hence the name.
 More details regarding the mechanics can be found here.

 Why would you use a Piezoelectric Sensor?

 Piezoelectric materials stay operational within a very large range of conditions (i.e. temperature, magnetic fields) and thus hold high value in collecting extreme data, such as those in explosions.
-Sensors are, in essence, transducers, and many of the other benefits also hold here: the lack of shape limitations, the wide operational ranges, extreme responsiveness, etc. This, combined with very linear input/output relationships, makes piezoelectrics invaluable to laboratory settings.
+Piezoelectric sensors have many other benefits as well: highly customizable shape, wide operational ranges, extreme responsiveness, etc. This, combined with very linear input/output relationships, makes piezoelectrics invaluable to laboratory settings.